2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 This much more advanced question can be considered from the creation of your community.

-In fact, if you aspire to **develop a united, involved community full of motivated bitcoiners** who wish to educate and orange-pill as many people around you as possible, then you will need:
+If you aspire to **develop a united, involved community full of motivated bitcoiners** who wish to educate and orange-pill as many people around you as possible, then you will need:

-- on the one hand, **approaching existing communities**, with the goal of accessing a more substantial set of information, having access to a multitude of links and open-source resources that can be reused, but also to receive a helping hand when you need it; * on the other hand, **organizing yourself--and thus distributing tasks--within your community in order to move forward together**.
+- on the one hand, **approaching existing communities**, to access a more substantial set of information, have access to a multitude of links and open-source resources that can be reused, but also to receive a helping hand when you need it; * on the other hand, **organizing yourself--and thus distributing tasks--within your community in order to move forward together**.

 ####

-Obviously, setting goals is not an easy task.
+Setting goals is obviously not an easy task.
 However, **short-, medium- and long-term goals** can be set at different points in the evolution of your community.

-**For example, when creating your community, you might choose to focus in the short term on developing social networks and communication channels.
-In the medium term, development of educational resources (articles, flyers, etc.) that are accessible and relevant.
-Finally, in the long term, say in 6 months, launching a physical meeting is generally feasible**.
+**For example, when creating your community, you might choose to focus in the short term on developing social networks and communication channels and in the medium term, developing educational resources (articles, flyers, etc.) that are accessible and relevant.
+Finally, in the long term, launching a physical meeting within 6 months is generally feasible**.

 A few months later, **when your meetings become regular, you could then define in the short term the implementation of presentations or workshops on specific topics; in the medium term, the implementation of an awareness/education campaign on Bitcoin; and in the long term, the creation of an association or the search for a bar that accepts Bitcoin as a means of payment**.